fiskaltrust/release-notes/portal/portal-sprint-76.md

 ### Data exports

 #### New data export experience
-The export experience in the Portal - i.e. the functionality to write stored Middleware data like receipt requests and responses into different file types - was completely overhauled in this sprint.
+The export experience in the fiskaltrust.Portal - i.e. the functionality to write stored Middleware data like receipt requests and responses into different file types - was completely overhauled in this sprint.
 The previous implementation dated back to earlier days and overall far smaller queues, and did not fit the requirements of large customers anymore.
 In addition to this, we regularly received feedback that the user interface was not intuitive enough.

 The key features of the new functionality are:
 - Drastically improved performance, shrinking down the time for an export from hours to only minutes, even for very large queues.
 For example, an XML export of a queue with 800,000 receipts now takes only 15 minutes on average.
 Exporting smaller queues will usually be finished in 2-3 minutes.